 Systems drive behavior.
-Therefore, if you want to change behavior in an organization–increase accountability or teamwork for example– you need to understand the factors that are driving the current pattern.
-Telling people to change the way they act (push) or talking about a vision (pull) isn’t sufficient.
-If you want to people to change their behavior, change the system that drives the behavior.
+Therefore, if you want to change behavior in an organization you need to understand the factors that influence the current pattern.

-Say the managers in an organization have decided that they want the productivity and morale benefits of cross functional teams.
-So they put together a cross-functional team–a three developers, a UX/UI person, and a couple of testers.
+The managers in an organization have decided that they want the productivity and morale benefits of cross functional teams.
+They put together a cross-functional team–three developers, a UX/UI person, and a couple of testers.

 The managers charter the team to work on the next release of a product.
 It’s a compelling goal, one that all the members of the team understand and support.
-It’s an exciting project both from a technology and a market perspective.
-The managers really want to support teamwork and collaboration, so they send the team to an team building offsite.
+The technology is new and exciting.
+The market possibilities are, too.
+The managers really want to support teamwork and collaboration.
+So, they send the team to a team building offsite.

-When the team comes back, they are enthusiastic.
-But after a while, the managers notice that the “team” part isn’t working.
-Their efforts are fragmented, their priorities are in conflict.
-No one is intentionally hoarding information, but somehow information that everyone on the team needs to know doesn’t spread to all memebers.
+The team returns, full of enthusiasm.
+However, after a while, the managers notice that the “team” part isn’t working.
+Their efforts seem disjointed.
+It appears they’re working different priorities.
+While no one intentionally hoards information, somehow information that everyone needs to know doesn’t reach all members.

 Containers hold the focus of the group.
-Containers can be
+They can be…

 Some containers are obvious, others are not.

-Differences are just that, differences among the people within a given container, or between containers.
-There are an infinite number of difference, but not all of them make a difference–hair color for one example.
-Differences hold the possibility for constructive complimentary action or for conflict.
-Some differences are negotiable and mutable (e.g., skills) others are not (e.g., gender).
+Differences are just that, differences within a given container, or between containers.
+Not all differences make a difference.
+Hair color probably doesn’t, but age might.
+Differences hold the possibility for complimentary action and for conflict.

-Exchanges are the flow of value (information, money, energy, social connection) within and between containers.
-Exchanges might be allocated funds, salaries, policies, formal and informal communications.
+Exchanges represent the flow of value within and between containers.
+Value might consist of information, money, energy, social connection.
+Allocated funds, salaries, policies, formal and informal communications are examples of exchanges.

 Each of these managers has a different perspective.
-Each manager has been given different objectives by his/her manager.
-The people on the team know that they need to attend to their manager’s concerns–which don’t line up completely with the project goals.
+Their goals differ, and reflect the priorities of their managers.
+The people on the project know that they need to attend to their own manager’s concerns.
+Unfortunately, those don’t line up with the project goals.

 Here’s a sketch of the containers for this team.